urlennia/URDC/whitepaper.md

 The total supply of URDC will be capped at 3 trillion tokens to ensure scarcity and prevent inflation.

-Initial Supply: 1 billion URDC.
+Initial Supply: 2 trillion URDC.
-Max Supply: 1 trillion URDC (inflationary models will be in place to prevent sudden large increases).
+Max Supply: 3 trillion URDC (inflationary models will be in place to prevent sudden large increases).

 Token Distribution: